 Precluded Course: WGST 345 is a cross-listed course—a course listed under two different disciplines—with SOCI 345.
-WMST 345 and SOCI 312.
-(WGST 345 cannot be taken for credit if credit has already been obtained for WMST 345, SOCI 345 or SOCI 312.)
+WGST 345 cannot be taken for credit if credit has already been obtained for WMST 345, SOCI 345, or SOCI 312.

 WGST 345 has a Challenge for Credit option.

 - Unit 1: Historical and Theoretical Perspectives on Women's Work

-- Unit 2: Gender and Work in Contemporary Canada
+- Unit 2: Advocacy, Inclusions, and Exclusions in Work

 - Unit 3: Prevailing Issues and Transformations in Work